aspiers/openstack-summit-2016-austin-project-creation/markdown/rpm-packaging-experiences.md

     <li>Kickoff directly from a green field with core from Mirantis, SUSE and Red Hat
 </ul>

+Note:
+Finding the right granularity in the scope was difficult (open for all packaging variants or not) Start directly as a greenfield activity due to

 <!-- .slide: data-state="normal" id="rpm-packaging-why" -->
 ## Benefits of Big Tent